rm-rf-etc/easyioc/README.md

     .exec()
 ```

-Let's say you have some of your own modules in node_modules/ in your project.
-Since you can require() them, you can pass them by name as a string to add(), and it will require them.
-You can also name your module, so if your file is called "framework_views_module", you can doing `.add('views', 'framework_views_module')`, and now your module will be available to all other modules of yours, which have "views" in the arguments list.
+Let's say you have some of your own modules in `node_modules/` in your project.
+Since you
+can `require()` them, you can pass them by name as a string to add(), and it will require
+them.
+You can also name your module, so if your file is called "framework_views_module",
+you can do `.add('views', 'framework_views_module')`, and now your module will be available
+to all other modules of yours, which have "views" in the arguments list.
 Like this:
 ```js
 module.exports = function(views, controllers, router) {
     //...
 }
 ```

 Easyioc works really well with [filefetcher](http://github.com/rm-rf-etc/filefetcher).
-Together, you can use them to automatically load your entire project structure, really easily and according to your own specs.
+Together, they can automatically load your entire project, very simply, and according to
+your own specs.

 ## How To Run The Tests